 It takes at least 30 minutes for a video to receive automatic transcriptions, longer for videos that are more than an hour in length and/or if the transcription service is processing a large number of requests at the time.

-Currently transcriptions are only viewable from within the classroom and cannot be seen in the content details playback panel or in embedded videos or video links.
-If you need to know whether or not an item has transcripts, refer to the Transcript entry on the right side of the bottom section of the page (below Captions) to see if a transcription has been applied to this video.
-The Transcript entry will read "Add" if there is no transcription, and will read "Update" if there is one.
+Currently transcriptions are only viewable from within the classroom and cannot be seen in the media details playback panel or in embedded videos or video links.
+If you need to know whether or not an item has transcripts, refer to the Transcript entry on the right side of the bottom of the media details page (below Captions).
+The Transcript entry will read "Add" if there is no transcript, and will read "Update" if there is one.

 In what instances are videos NOT automatically transcribed

-Transcriptions are not "back-applied" to captures already published.
-Captures and videos already published in the system at the time the ASR Toggle is turned on must be either published/re-published OR reprocessed (depending on the ASR toggles settings) to get automatic transcriptions added to them.
+Transcriptions are not "back-applied" to existing captures.
+Captures and videos already in the system at the time the ASR Toggle is turned on must be either published/re-published OR reprocessed (depending on the ASR toggles settings) to get automatic transcriptions added to them.

 NOTE: If you remove then re-publish a capture to a class to obtain transcriptions, you will remove student video view data from the section analytics for that class/video.
-BETTER OPTION is to create a "holding class" solely for temporarily publishing videos (or use an expired section), publish the older, non-transcribed videos to the class then remove them.
+BETTER OPTION: Instructors can create a "holding class" solely for temporarily publishing videos (or use an expired section).
+Publish the older, non-transcribed videos to the class, then remove them.
 The act of publishing will trigger automatic transcription if the ASR Course Media toggle is on; the video does not need to be left in the class for more than several seconds.
 All currently published versions of the video will see the transcriptions.